 The Inner Plane test releases the tracer gas at one point inside the cupboard and measures any gas that ‘escapes’ to the plane of the sash.
 This test is carried out at a number of positions across the plane of the sash.
 On-site Inner plane testing is recommended by Clean Air to validate that the fume cupboards is not affected by air movement within the lab.

 The Outer Plane test releases tracer gas at 3 positions across the width of the cupboard, measuring the average from a grid of test points outside the plane of the sash.
 During this test the sash is lowered and then raised to simulate the fume cupboard in use.

 The Robustness of Containment test uses the same release and sampling points as the Outer Plane test and introduces a moving panel that approximately simulates someone walking briskly past the fume cupboard.
 An advantage of the robustness test is that there is always some escape of tracer gas whereas a well-designed fume cupboard normally gives a zero reading for inner and outer plane.
 This test allows benchmarking of one fume cupboard design against another.

-Clean Air has its own in-house type-testing facility, designed to test fume cupboards to BS EN 14175.
+Clean Air has its own in-house type-testing facility, designed to test to the fume cupboard standards described in BS EN 14175.

-In a laboratory environment, fume cupboards are a significant means of controlling exposure, and their extract fans are the main type of local exhaust ventilation (LEV) used under the COSHH Regulations.
+In a laboratory environment fume cupboards are a significant means of controlling exposure.
+Their extract fans are the main type of local exhaust ventilation (LEV) used under the COSHH Regulations.